thecarp/dactyl-keyboard/doc/options-main.md

 #### Parameter <a id="mcu-support-preview">`preview`</a>

 If `true`, render a visualization of the support in place.
 This applies only to those parts of the support that are not part of the case model.

+#### Section <a id="mcu-support-shelf">`shelf`</a>

+The case can include a shelf for the MCU.

+A shelf is the simplest type of MCU support, found on the original Dactyl-ManuForm.
+It provides very little mechanical support to hold the MCU itself in place, so it is not suitable for exposing a connector on the MCU PCBA through the case.
+Instead, it’s suitable for use together with a pigtail cable between the MCU and a secondary USB connector embedded in the case wall (see `ports`).
+It’s especially good with stiff single-strand wiring that will help keep the MCU in place without a lock or firm grip.

+##### Parameter <a id="mcu-support-shelf-include">`include`</a>

+If `true`, include a shelf.

+##### Parameter <a id="mcu-support-shelf-extra-space">`extra-space`</a>

+Modifiers for the size of the PCB, on all three axes, in mm, for the purpose of determining the size of the shelf.

+For example, the last term, for z, adds extra space between the component side of the PCBA up to the overhang on each side of the shelf, if any.
+The MCU will appear centered inside the available space, so this parameter can move the plane of the shelf itself.

+##### Parameter <a id="mcu-support-shelf-thickness">`thickness`</a>

+The thickness of material in the shelf, below or behind the PCBA, in mm.

+##### Parameter <a id="mcu-support-shelf-bevel">`bevel`</a>

+A map of angles, in radians, indexed by cardinal compass points, whereby any and all sides of the shelf are turned away from the MCU PCBA.
+This feature is intended mainly for manufacturability, to reduce the need for supports in printing, but it can also add strength or help connect to other features.

+##### Section <a id="mcu-support-shelf-sides">`sides`</a>

+By default, a shelf includes raised sides to hold on to the PCBA.
+This is most useful when the shelf is rotated, following the MCU (cf. `intrinsic-rotation`), out of the x-y plane.

+###### Parameter <a id="mcu-support-shelf-sides-lateral-thickness">`lateral-thickness`</a>

+The thickness of material to each side of the MCU, in mm.

+###### Parameter <a id="mcu-support-shelf-sides-overhang-thickness">`overhang-thickness`</a>

+The thickness of material in the outermost part on each side, in mm.

+###### Parameter <a id="mcu-support-shelf-sides-overhang-width">`overhang-width`</a>

+The extent to which each grip extends out across the PCBA, in mm.

+###### Parameter <a id="mcu-support-shelf-sides-offsets">`offsets`</a>

+One or two lengthwise offsets in mm.
+When these are left at zero, the sides of the shelf will appear in full.
+A negative or positive offset shortens the corresponding side, towards or away from the connector side of the PCBA.

 #### Section <a id="mcu-support-lock">`lock`</a>